Lesson 1 of 6

 WHO WROTE IT?

 Ancient tradition identifies Jeremiah as the author of 1 and 2 Kings.
-Today, many scholars believe that 1 and 2 Kings are the concluding part of the Deuteronomistic History and that various older traditions have been gathered together and edited by a nameless exilic editor or editors.
+Today, many scholars believe that 1 and 2 Kings are the concluding part of the Deuteronomistic History in which various older traditions were gathered together and edited by anonymous exilic editors.

 WHEN WAS IT WRITTEN?

-The final event recorded in 2 Kings occurred in 561 BCE.
-Since the return from Babylon (538 BCE) is not recorded, one assumes that–as part of the Deuteronomistic History–2 Kings reached its final form sometime between these dates during the Babylonian exile.
+The final event recorded in the books of Kings occurred in 561 BCE.
+Since the return from Babylon in 538 BCE is not recorded, one assumes that—as part of the Deuteronomistic History—1 and 2 Kings reached their final form sometime between these dates, during the Babylonian exile or soon thereafter.

 WHAT’S IT ABOUT?

-Second Kings is a continuation of 1 Kings that seeks to answer the questions of God’s people living in Babylonian exile by presenting an interpretation of the history of Israel and Judah through the lens of the theological tenets of the book of Deuteronomy.
+Second Kings is a continuation of 1 Kings that seeks to answer the questions of God’s people who were living in Babylonian exile by presenting an interpretation of the history of Israel and Judah through the lens of the theological tenets of the book of Deuteronomy.
 It suggests that their plight was not due to the failure of God’s promise to David.
 Rather, their own failure regarding such matters as worship outside the central sanctuary, idolatry, and other covenant violations brought about their destruction at the hands of Assyria and Babylon.
+Despite the people’s failure, Kings attests that God remains faithful to the divine promises, and that the people should still have hope for their future.

 HOW DO I READ IT?

 Second Kings looks like a history of Judah, the Southern Kingdom, and Israel, the Northern Kingdom.
 While important historical information is presented, some of it is at odds with the presentation found in 1 and 2 Chronicles.
 Both Chronicles and Kings should be read as theological, rather than historical, presentations of the years of the monarchy.
-Kings is designed to demonstrate the reasons for the fall of the northern kingdom of Israel in 722/721 BCE. and Judah’s exile to Babylon in 587/586 BCE.
+They were written down with a rhetorical purpose in mind.
+Kings is designed to demonstrate the reasons for the fall of the Northern Kingdom of Israel in 722/721 BCE and Judah’s exile to Babylon in 587/586 BCE.
+Kings attempts to answer the theological questions, “Why would God allow the exile to happen to us?” and “What does life with God look like in light of the exile?”